 What distracts you?
 The answer to this question is different for each person.
 For example, some people can study listening to music, whilst others end up singing along to their favourite songs.
 Figure out your ideal study conditions – morning vs night, home vs library, solo vs group and study in the conditions which suit you best.

 Break your study notes into bite-size chunks that you can revisit easily.
 Try flash cards and use plenty of colour to help you retain information.
 It’s a lot more time efficient to refer back to important study notes when they’re organised like this, as opposed to flicking through endless notes or text book pages.

 Nothing stunts productivity like fatigue – so make sure you take short breaks between study blocks to clear your mind and move your body.
 These small rests will ensure you make the most of your study time – fresh and fighting fit!

 Ready to start a course and chase down your dream career?
-Check out the range of Selmar courses in aged care, child care and business here.
+Check out the range of Selmar courses here.